Danny Clark (cyclist)

-Daniel "Danny" Clark OAM (born 30 August 1951 in George Town, Tasmania, Australia) is a retired track cyclist and road bicycle racer from Australia, who was a professional rider from 1974 to 1997.
+Daniel Clark OAM (born 30 August 1951) is an Australian former track cyclist and road bicycle racer, who was a professional rider from 1974 to 1997.
 He won five world championships and at the 1972 Summer Olympics in Munich, West Germany, came second in the 1,000m time trial.

-Clark was often fastest finishing rider in six-day races, especially as Patrick Sercu slowed after the mid-1970s.
-Clark and the British rider, Tony Doyle, won many six-day races.
-Clark enjoyed the party atmosphere of the races, and continued to work in them as a Derny pacer after retiring.
+Clark was often the fastest finishing rider in six-day races, especially as Patrick Sercu slowed after the mid-1970s.
+Clark and British rider, Tony Doyle, won many six-day races.
+He enjoyed the party atmosphere of the races, and continued to work in them as a Derny pacer after retiring.

 Biography

 Clark began cycling on a bike borrowed from a local enthusiast, which he used for three months before acquiring his eldest brother's semi-racer.
 He became one of the most successful riders in six-day racing in the 1970s and 1980s, winning 74 races, second to Patrick Sercu's 88.
 Most of these wins came after a crash in the 1983 Frankfurt six-day which broke his hip.
 Clark still carries a plate inserted to help the fracture heal and said that when sprinting or climbing, only his right leg delivered full power.

 Clark won the Australian one-mile penny-farthing championship in Evandale, Tasmania, in 1989, beating the Briton Doug Pinkerton and Matthew Driver.

 He lives in Surfers Paradise, near Brisbane.